hm-lang/core/proposals/intro.md

 The backslash symbol, `\`, when used outside of a string, begins a file-system search in the current directory, and two backslashes becomes a search for a library module, e.g., `\\math`.
-Subsequent subdirectories are separated using more backslashes, e.g., `\relative\path\to\file`, and `..` is allowed to go to the parent directory relative to the current directory.
-Note that we don't include the `.hm` extension on the final file.
+Subsequent subdirectories are separated using more backslashes, e.g., `\relative\path\to\file` to reference the file at `relative/path/to/file.hm`, and `..` is allowed between backslashes to go to the parent directory relative to the current directory, e.g., `\..\subdirectory_in_parent_directory\some\other\file`.
+Note that we don't include the `.hm` extension on the final file, and we allow underscores in file and directory names.

 For example, suppose we have two files, `vector2.hm` and `main.hm` in the same directory.
 Each of these is considered a module, and we can use backslashes